briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 Vehicles that authorizes an individual to drive.

 9. _(i)_ "Drug of abuse" means any controlled substance, dangerous drug as defined in Ohio R.C.
-4729.01 or over-the-counter medication that, when taken in quantities exceeding the recommended dosage, can result in impairment of judgment or reflexes.
+[4729.01][ORC Section 4729.01] or over-the-counter medication that, when taken in quantities exceeding the recommended dosage, can result in impairment of judgment or reflexes.

 10. _(j)_ "Employer" means any person, including the Federal Government, any state and a political subdivision of any state, that owns or leases a commercial